-- b.
-A separate accessory equipment building is allowed as long as it is no more than 10% of the - gross floor area of all existing permitted structures on the parcel or 450 square feet, whichever is less.
+- a.
+This use is not required to be located on a building lot, or comply with the minimum lot size requirement for the district in which it is located. - b.
+A separate accessory equipment building is allowed as long as it is no more than 10% of the gross floor area of all existing permitted structures on the parcel or 450 square feet, whichever is less. - c.

-c.
 Site Plan Review is required for this use.

-P.-Telecommunications Facility, requiring a new structure or accessory structure exceeding the height limitation of the district in which the facility is located, or exceeding the accessory building size limitations-set forth in subsection (O) immediately above.

-1. Definition: A facility used for the transmission or reception of electromagnetic or electro-opticinformation, which is placed on a new structure, requires accessory structures, or exceeds the heightrequirements of the district in which it is located.
-This use does not include any other use listed in this-Code, devices not used for communication, or radio frequency machines which have an effective radiatedpower of 100 watts or less.

-2.-Districts Permitted: By Special Review in all districts

-3. ParkingRequirements: None-

-4. Loading Requirements: None
+- P. Telecommunications Facility, requiring a new structure or accessory structure exceeding the height limitation of the district in which the facility is located, or exceeding the accessory building size limitations set forth in subsection (O) immediately above. - 1.
+Definition: A facility used for the transmission or reception of electromagnetic or electro-optic information, which is placed on a new structure, requires accessory structures, or exceeds the height requirements of the district in which it is located.
+This use does not include any other use listed in this Code, devices not used for communication, or radio frequency machines which have an effective radiated power of 100 watts or less. - 2.
+Districts Permitted: By Special Review in all districts - 3.
+ParkingRequirements: None- - 4.
+Loading Requirements: None

-5.Additional Provisions:
+5. Additional Provisions:

-a.
-In addition to the general requirements for approval of a special use permit, telecommunication facilities shall also be subject to the requirements outlined in Section 4-600 of this Code.
+- a.
+In addition to the general requirements for approval of a special use permit, telecommunication facilities shall also be subject to the requirements outlined in Section 4-600 of this Code. - b.

-b.
 This use is not required to be located on a building lot, or comply with the minimum lot size requirement for the district in which it is located.